DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 And he didn't hate it.

-In fact it was making him glad to receive Rinne's affection, and he shown no desire to betray these feelings.
+In fact it was making him glad to receive Rinne's affection, and he had no desire to betray these feelings.

 But...